Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

-Typical measurements performed in large 2DEG samples utilize the four-terminal setup either in {van der Pauw (VdP)} or Hall bar geometries, and the latter is shown in Fig.\ref{fig:Fig1}A for both local and nonlocal measurement configurations.
-The Corbino geometry was chosen to ensure that only the bulk of the 2DEG was probed.
-To avoid any contributions from the Ohmic contacts, four-terminal Corbino devices were patterned on two symmetrically doped GaAs/AlGaAs heterostructures, one with a $40~nm$ (CBM302) and the other with a $30~nm$ (CBM301) quantum well widths, with electron densities of $n_e=1.7\times 10^{11}$ $cm^{-2}$ and $n_e=3.6 \times 10^{11}$ $cm^{-2}$, and electron mobilities of $20.3 \times 10^{6}$ $cm^2 (Vs)^{-1}$ and $27.8 \times 10^{6}$ $cm^2 (Vs)^{-1}$ below 20 $mK$, respectively.
-Both Corbino devices consist of three 2DEG active rings with inner/outer radii $(150/750)~\mu m, (960/1000)~\mu m$, and $(1300/1400)~\mu m$ respectively.
+{\it Corbino samples parameters and experimental protocol}.---Typical measurements performed in large 2DEG samples utilize the four-terminal setup either in {van der Pauw (VdP)} or Hall bar geometries, and the latter is shown in Fig.\ref{fig:Fig1}A for both local and nonlocal measurement configurations.
+The Corbino geometry shown in Fig.\ref{fig:Fig1}B was chosen to ensure that only the bulk of the 2DEG was probed.
+To avoid any contributions from the Ohmic contacts, four-terminal Corbino devices were patterned on two symmetrically doped GaAs/AlGaAs heterostructures, one with a $40~nm$ (CBM302) and the other with a $30~nm$ (CBM301) quantum well widths, see Supplementary Material (SM).
+The devices have electron densities of $n_e=1.7\times 10^{11}$ $cm^{-2}$ and $n_e=3.6 \times 10^{11}$ $cm^{-2}$, and electron mobilities of $20.3 \times 10^{6}$ $cm^2 (Vs)^{-1}$ and $27.8 \times 10^{6}$ $cm^2 (Vs)^{-1}$ below 20 $mK$, respectively.
+Both Corbino devices consist of three 2DEG active rings with inner/outer radii of $(150/750)~\mu m, (960/1000)~\mu m$, and $(1300/1400)~\mu m$ respectively.
 These annular regions are defined by Ge/Au/Ni/Au layers of $26/54/14/100~nm$ thickness that diffuses into the wafer during an annealing process.
-As a result, the Ohmic contacts with resistances on the order of $\sim 3~\Omega$ are formed. \eendparagraph
+As a result, Ohmic contacts with resistances on the order of $\sim 3~\Omega$ are formed. \eendparagraph

-From their electron densities, the $e-e$ interaction parameter $r_s=(\pi n_e a_B^2)^{-\frac{1}{2}}$, where $a_B$ is the effective Bohr radius, were calculated to be $1.32$ for CBM302 and $0.92$ for CBM301, and from their electron mobilities $\ell_{MR}$ values were calculated to be $138~\mu m$ for CBM302 and $271~\mu m$ for CBM301.
+From their electron densities the $e-e$ interaction parameter $r_s=(\pi n_e a_B^2)^{-\frac{1}{2}}$, where $a_B$ is the effective Bohr radius, were calculated to be $1.32$ for CBM302 and $0.92$ for CBM301, and from their electron mobilities $\ell_{MR}$ values were calculated to be $138~\mu m$ for CBM302 and $271~\mu m$ for CBM301.
 The device with a lower electron density, CBM302, has a higher $r_s$ parameter, indicating an enhanced $e-e$ interaction compared to CBM301.
 The multi-terminal Corbino devices were cooled down to the base temperature $T \simeq 6~mK$ of a dilution refrigerator, illuminated by a red LED from room temperature to approximately $T \simeq 7~K$ to optimize the electron mobility.
-All nonlocal measurements presented in this work were performed with a fixed current of $100~nA$ applied to the two innermost rings, and the voltage difference was measured across the outermost rings.
-Onsager's reciprocity relations were verified by interchanging voltage and current leads, as shown in Fig.\ref{fig:Fig2}A. The circuit diagram for measurements is provided in the supplementary material (SM).
+All nonlocal measurements presented in this work were performed with a fixed current of $100~nA$ applied to the two innermost rings, and the voltage difference was measured across the outermost rings.\\